Artificial Intelligence

 innovators in disruptive technologies

 Comprehensive legal and technical analysis at the intersection of machine learning and intellectual property.
-Our mission is to create value for our clients by enabling adoption of leading edge technologies while protecting proprietary innovation.
+We create value for our clients by enabling adoption of leading edge technologies while protecting proprietary innovation.

 Practice Areas